toluwalojurotimiayeni/alx-low_level_programming/0x0E-structures_typedef/README.md

-A function that initialize a variable of type struct dog
+A function that prints a struct dog